-The catch with Tariff 116 is that the nominated appliances will only receive electricity supply during off-peak hours, usually between the hours of 11pm and 6am.
-This limited supply means that Tariff 116 is only suitable for a handful of appliances, such as electricity hot water systems, heat slabs and pool pumps.
+The catch with controlled load tariffs is that the nominated appliances only receive electricity supply during off-peak hours, usually between 11pm and 6am.
+This limited supply means that a controlled load tariff is only suitable for a handful of appliances, such as electric hot water systems, heat slabs and pool pumps.

 A controlled load tariff can be a great way to save money, so long as you’re comfortable with relegating electricity supply to off-peak hours.

 This isn’t an electricity usage tariff like the ones previous mentioned.
 Instead, a Feed-in Tariff, or FiT, refers to an arrangement in which customers receive credits for unused solar power.
 When solar panels produce electricity, but no one is around to use it, that electricity is automatically fed into the shared energy grid for someone else to use.